Jose B. Falck-Zepeda

 Johns Hopkins University

-Daniel Magraw is a professorial lecturer and senior fellow of the Foreign Policy Institute of Johns Hopkins University’s School of Advanced International Studies (SAIS).
-He has extensive experience in international law, institutions, and processes and policies, particularly in relation to environmental protection, dispute settlement, and human rights.
-He has worked in government, nongovernment organizations, intergovernmental organizations, business, and academe.
+Daniel Magraw is Professorial Lecturer and Senior Fellow of the Foreign Policy Institute of Johns Hopkins University’s School of Advanced International Studies (SAIS).
+He has extensive experience in international law, institutions, processes and policies, particularly in relation to environmental protection, dispute settlement, and human rights.
+He has worked in government, nongovernmental organizations, intergovernmental organizations, business, and academe.
 Mr. Magraw was a member of the National Research Council Committee on the Biological Confinement of Genetically Engineered Organisms and a member of the U.S. government’s Trade and Environment Policy Advisory Committee.
 While in the U.S. government during 1992–2001, he cochaired a White House assessment of the regulation of genetically engineered organisms and was director of the International Environmental Law Office and acting principal deputy assistant administrator in the Office of International Activities of the Environmental Protection Agency.
-He has taught in the University of California, Berkeley, the University of Colorado, the University of Miami, and the Georgetown University Law Center.
+He has taught at the University of California, Berkeley, the University of Colorado, the University of Miami, and the Georgetown University Law Center.
 He worked as an economist and business consultant in India as a Peace Corps volunteer.
-Mr. Magraw has a JD from the University of California, Berkeley, where he was editor-in-chief of the California Law Review, and a BA in economics from Harvard University.
+Mr. Magraw has a JD from the University of California, Berkeley, where he was editor-in-chief of the California Law Review, and a BA (magna cum laude) in economics from Harvard University.

 Oregon State University

-Carol Mallory-Smith is a professor of weed science in the Department of Crop and Soil Science of Oregon State University with responsibilities for teaching and research in agronomic crops.
+Carol Mallory-Smith is a professor of weed science in the Department of Crop and Soil Science of Oregon State University.
+She earned her BS in plant protection and her PhD in plant science from the University of Idaho.
 Her main research interests are gene flow and hybridization between crops and weeds (including genetically engineered and conventionally bred), herbicide resistance, weed management in agronomic crops, and weed biology.
-She is the author or coauthor of more than 100 journal articles, eight book chapters, and numerous extension and popular-press articles.
+She is the author or coauthor of more than 120 journal articles, eight book chapters, and numerous extension and popular-press articles.
 Dr. Mallory-Smith visited Australia and Korea as an invited expert on gene flow and other weed issues.
-She has been an invited speaker in Australia, France, Korea, and Thailand to address the potential risk of introducing genetically engineered crops.
+She has been an invited speaker in Australia, France, Korea, and Thailand to address the potential risks and benefits of introducing genetically engineered crops.
+Dr. Mallory-Smith served as a Fulbright Scholar lecturer in Argentina.
 She is a fellow of the Western Society of Weed Science and the Weed Science Society of America and served as president and treasurer of the Weed Science Society of America and secretary–treasurer of the International Weed Science Society.
-Dr. Mallory-Smith received the Alumni Achievement Award from the University of Idaho’s College of Agriculture in 2007 and the Excellence in Graduate Mentoring Award from Oregon State University and was named the Western Society of Weed Science Outstanding Weed Scientist in 2009.
-She earned her BS in plant protection and her PhD in plant science from the University of Idaho.
+Dr. Mallory-Smith awards include the Alumni Achievement Award from the University of Idaho’s College of Agriculture in 2007, the Excellence in Graduate Mentoring Award from Oregon State University in 2009, the Western Society of Weed Science Outstanding Weed Scientist in 2009, the Distinguished Service Award for Individual Contribution to the Agricultural Industry by the Oregon Department of Agriculture in 2014, and the Weed Science Society of America Outstanding Researcher Award in 2016.

 Kevin Pixley is the director of the Genetic Resources Program of the International Maize and Wheat Improvement Center (CIMMYT), a position he has held since 2011.
-Dr. Pixley joined CIMMYT as a postdoctoral fellow in 1990 and served as a maize breeder (1993) and then as team leader (1997) at the center’s Harare, Zimbabwe, research station.
+Dr. Pixley joined CIMMYT as a postdoctoral fellow in 1990 and served as a maize breeder (1993) and then also as team leader (1997) at the center’s Harare, Zimbabwe, research station.
 After 11 years in Africa, he returned to CIMMYT headquarters in Mexico to serve in directing positions in the Global Maize Program with primary responsibilities in Asia and Latin America while leading CIMMYT’s breeding program and a multidisciplinary global network of scientists developing nutritionally enhanced maize.
-His current responsibilities include oversight of biosafety related to transgenic maize and wheat research at CIMMYT.
+His current responsibilities include oversight of research to characterize and facilitate use of genetic resources, as well as biosafety related to transgenic maize and wheat research at CIMMYT.
 Dr. Pixley is also an adjunct associate professor at the University of Wisconsin, where he teaches about agriculture, health, and nutrition and their roles in household livelihoods and international development.
-His accomplishments include mentoring 12 undergraduate and 12 graduate students and their thesis projects, being the author of 50 refereed journal articles and book chapters, and leading international collaborative maize-breeding projects for enhanced disease resistance and nutritional quality.
+His accomplishments include mentoring 12 undergraduate and 12 graduate students and their thesis projects, being the author of more than 50 refereed journal articles and book chapters, and leading international collaborative maize-breeding projects for enhanced disease resistance and nutritional quality.
 Dr. Pixley received his BS from Purdue University, his MS in crop physiology from the University of Florida, and his PhD in plant breeding from Iowa State University.

 Elizabeth P. Ransom